Skip to main content

 • Revocation.

 Key lifecycle controls are intended to ensure that keys are created in trusted contexts, protected during use, replaced when required, and no longer trusted after revocation.
-Key lifecycle decisions may apply to messaging keys, device trust keys, release signing keys, manifest signing keys, and other cryptographic material used by Enigm components.
+Key lifecycle decisions may apply to messaging keys, Device Trust keys, release signing keys, manifest signing keys, and other cryptographic material used by Enigm components.
+Key lifecycle management is evaluated together with hardware-backed protection where available, protected device storage, HSM-backed key management, key wrapping, rotation, revocation, and secret distribution controls.

 Device-Bound Trust